 A quorum of stockholders is necessary to hold a valid meeting.
-A quorum will be present if stockholders holding at least a majority of the outstanding shares entitled to vote are present at the Annual Meeting in person, by remote communication, if applicable, or represented by proxy.
-On the record date, June 8, 2022, there were 12,738,592 shares outstanding and entitled to vote.
-Thus, the holders of 6,369,297 shares must be present virtually or represented by proxy at the Annual Meeting to have a quorum.
-Stockholders attending the Annual Meeting virtually will be deemed to be attending in person, as provided by Delaware law, and their shares will be counted towards the quorum requirement.
+A quorum will be present if stockholders holding at least a majority of the outstanding shares entitled to vote are present at the Annual Meeting virtually or represented by proxy.
+Stockholders attending the Annual Meeting virtually will be deemed to present, as provided by Delaware law, and their shares will be counted towards the quorum requirement.

-Your shares will be counted towards the quorum only if you submit a valid proxy (or one is submitted on your behalf by your broker, bank or other nominee) or if you vote at the Annual Meeting.
 Abstentions and broker non-votes will be counted towards the quorum requirement.
 If there is no quorum, the chairman of the Annual Meeting or the holders of a majority of shares present at the Annual Meeting in person or represented by proxy may adjourn the Annual Meeting to another date.